gpotet/software-design-training/instructions/iteration4.md

 ## External image service

-We now want to support another strage kind for our images.
-Images can now be uploaded and fetched from an external service by using the class `ImageExternalService`.
+We now want to support another storage kind for our images.
+Images can now be uploaded and fetched from an external service by using the class [ImageExternalService](../app/services/image_external_service.rb).
 More specifically, this external service stores the following attributes of our images: `width`, `height`, `source` and `format`.

 Those attributes should no longer be stored in our database.
 Our database should only store the following